RightDataUSA

 Ghetto -207,433 -177,235 -263,804

-Finally, the number of votes cast by region in these three elections, along with its percentage of the statewide vote:
+Finally, the number of votes cast by region, along with the region's percentage of the statewide vote:

 Region 2017 Gov 2021 Gov 2024 Pres